Vehmic court: Decline and dissolution of the Courts

 That an organization of this character should have outlived its usefulness and ushered in corruption and other intolerable abuses was inevitable; from the mid-fifteenth century protests were raised against the enormities of the court.

 With the growing power of the territorial sovereigns and the gradual improvement of the ordinary process of justice, the functions of the Fehmic courts were superseded.
 By the action of the Emperor Maximilian and of other German princes they were, in the 16th century, once more restricted to Westphalia, and here, too, they were brought under the jurisdiction of the ordinary courts, and finally confined to mere police duties.
 With these functions, however, but with the old forms long since robbed of their impressiveness, they survived into the 19th century.
 They were finally abolished by order of Jérôme Bonaparte, king of Westphalia, in 1811.
 The last Freigraf died in 1835.

 Modern use of the term

 Following the abandonment of the Vehmic courts, the term acquired a connotation of mob rule and lynching.
 In Modern German, the spelling of Feme is most common.
 Other variant forms are: Fehme, Feime, Veme.
 The verb verfemen is in current use and means "to ostracise", i.e. by public opinion rather than formal legal proceeding.
 A noun derived from this is Verfemter "outlaw, ostracised person".

-In an 1856 lecture, Karl Marx used the Vehmic courts as a metaphor to describe his predictions of the working-class revolution that would sweep Europe.